 What to Expect at Your Provider's Office

 If you receive a serious wound, you should get emergency treatment right away.
-The doctor will determine the extent and severity of the injury, whether it is likely to get infection, and anything that might complicate treatment.
+The doctor will determine the extent and severity of the injury, whether it is likely to get infected, and anything that might complicate treatment.
 Your health care provider may also order laboratory tests, such as a blood test and urinalysis, as well as a culture to check for bacteria in the wound.
 You may need stitches, as well as a tetanus shot or a tetanus booster.

 Most wounds are caused by accidents.
 Make your home safe by removing any objects that might cause trips or falls, keep the water heater at 120 degrees, keep knives and hot pots and pans away from the edge of counters, and pay close attention when using knives.
 If you get a cut or wound, carefully cleaning and bandaging it can usually prevent infection and other complications.